CruxConnect/crux-docs/_ordering_supplier/add_order_tracking.md

 : (string) The Tracking number for the entire Order or a portion of the Order

 ship_cost
-: (num) The Shipping Cost for the entire Order or a portion of the Order as per the tracking
+: (decimal) The Shipping Cost for the entire Order or a portion of the Order as per the tracking  (2 decimal places)

 carrier
 : (string) The Shipping Carrier who provided the Tracking Number